gbmhunter/blog/content/programming/general/pid-control/_index.md

 Lets assume a mass/spring/damper process (aka plant or system) which consists of a mass attached to a fixed wall by spring and damper.
 We want to control the position of the mass, relative to it's resting point (which will be when the spring exerts no force).

-{{% img src="mass-spring-damper-system-diagram-pid.png" width="600px" caption="A mass-spring-damper system, which is commonly used to demonstrate PID control and appropriate tuning." %}}
+{{% figure src="mass-spring-damper-system-diagram-pid.png" width="600px" caption="A mass-spring-damper system, which is commonly used to demonstrate PID control and appropriate tuning." %}}

 The mass `\(m\)` is `\(2kg\)`.
 The spring has a spring constant, `\(k\)`, which is `\(5Nm^{-1}\)`.
 The damping coefficient `\(c\)` is `\(3 Nsm^{-1}\)`.